OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-22.md

 # Ezekiel Chapter 22

 ## Ezekiel 22:1
-The word of the Lord came to me, saying,
+The message from the Lord came to me, saying,

 ## Ezekiel 22:2
 “Son of man, will you judge, will you judge the city of bloodshed?
 Then inform her of all her abominations.